marcFernandez/game-of-rust/README.md

 let rle_grid = [3, "1", "0", "2", "z", ...]; // 22 B + 7 B = 29 B
 ```

+Using RLE, we get rid of the constraint of grid_width*grid_height having to be divisible by 8 (or handle uncompleted
+bytes by padding).

 #### Some encoding comparison

 A glider leads to a encoded 10x8 grid size: